RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/properties.md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-This directory contains the main Unicode.Property class, located in the ``Properties.cls`` package, and the individual property files.

-The Unicode.Property class makes use of two auxiliary classes, MultiStageTable and PersistentStringTable, described below.
+The Unicode.Property class (``properties.cls``) and its subclasses are located in the ``components/properties`` subdirectory.
+Unicode.Property makes use of two auxiliary classes, MultiStageTable and PersistentStringTable, described below.

-Classes implementing concrete Unicode properties should subclass
+Classes implementing concrete Unicode properties should subclass Unicode.Property.
-Unicode.Property.
 It offers a set of common services, including the
-generation and loading of compressed two-stage tables to store
+generation and loading of compressed two-stage tables to store property values.
-property values.

 ## The MultiStageTable class (internal documentation)